-Balance settings
+Balance Settings

 Use the backward arrow button to move the cursor from one digit to the next.
 Use the up and down arrow buttons to increase or decrease the value of the selected digit.
 Press the ENTER button to save any changes and move to the next balance setting.
 Pressing CANCEL will return to the Menu.
-Each of the following three balance settings are presented consecutively.
+Each of the following balance settings are presented consecutively.

 - 1. LIMIT target level.
-This is the lower limit that the balancer will try to achieve during an Auto-balance cycle.
-This value should be set 0.2 microns higher than the background vibration level. - 2.
+The level that the user will try to achieve during a Balance cycle, which is provided as a reference for the user only.
+The Balance system will always perform a "best possible balance", and results will depend on accuracy of weight location during the entire balance cycle.
+This value should be set at least 0.2 micros higher than the background vibration level. - 2.
 TOLERANCE level.
 This level sets the high end of the acceptable balance range.
-When this level is exceeded a Balance Out of Tolerance (BOT) error condition is reported.
+When this level is exceeded a Balance out of Tolerance (BOT) error condition is reported.
 This error signals the operator or machine controller to re-balance the machine.
 This level needs to be determined by process considerations.
 It should rarely be less than 1 micron above the Limit. - 3.
 CRITICAL level.
 This level can be set at a value providing a secondary warning of extreme out of balance condition that may be damaging to the grinding machine or process.
 When this level is exceeded a Critical Balance out of Tolerance (BOT2) error is reported.
 This signals the operator or machine controller to shut down the machine.
-This same error can also be triggered by excessive RPM (see: Critical RPM). - 4.
-WHEEL ROTATION/ CHAMBER DIRECTION Sets the relative direction that the chamber quadrants increase in number on the machine relative to the direction of rotation of the wheel.
-The Chamber quadrants are numbered from 1 to 4, with 1 being the quadrant connected to the smallest diameter chamber lid groove, and 4 the quadrant connected to the largest diameter chamber lid groove.
-The system must know if the direction that these quadrants increment upwards is the same as or opposite to the direction of the wheel rotation.
-The system can determine this automatically, but to do so requires extra injections of fluid.
-Because chamber capacity is fixed and once the chamber is full it must be emptied before further balancing can be performed, automatic direction identification may not be desired in situations where this direction relationship remains constant.
-The following four settings are available.
+This same error can also be triggered by excessive RPM (see: Critical RPM).